Google PageSpeed Insights for Framer Sites (2026)

 Limit the use of large hero images unless absolutely necessary.

 Poor image handling can lead to slow Largest Contentful Paint (LCP) times, a key metric in Google PSI for Framer websites.
-To improve Framer performance, follow the best practices outlined in How to Optimise Images and Assets on Your Framer Website for Faster Loading.
+To improve Framer performance, follow the best practices outlined in How to Optimize Images and Assets on Your Framer Website for Faster Loading.

 3.2 Reducing Unused JavaScript or CSS